 - Traditional letters: Send direct mail appeals to give recipients a tangible reminder of your church’s need for funds.
 Provide multiple ways to give, such as a QR code leading to your online donation page or a pre-addressed return envelope for cash or checks.

 - Email appeals: Email is a convenient way to reach supporters and inspire them to donate right away.
 Use first names in the subject lines, and include plenty of links to relevant pages on your website, like your online giving form.

 - eCards: Combine the benefits of both email and direct mail with creative eCards.
 These messages offer a unique, memorable way to ask for donations for your church.
 Plus, they’re easy to create using fundraising eCard software.

 If you already have information in your donor database about your members’ communication preferences, use that data to determine who to send which type of letter to.
 If not, don’t be afraid to send out a quick survey to find out their preferences now.

 5. Show Appreciation for Their Support.

-Thank-you note best practices for any point of the donor journey are crucial to optimize your appreciation efforts.
+Follow thank-you note best practices to optimize your appreciation efforts.
 In these thank-you letters, you can also take the opportunity to reiterate your goals and recap the progress you’ve made toward them with a well-crafted impact statement.
-This will keep donors informed and looking ahead to future fundraisers!
+This will keep church members informed and looking forward to future opportunities to give!